Properties of Willingness Levels

 Explanation and re-framing the issue can remove fears based on ignorance and being stereotyped.

-Social pressure to believe can be activated via propaganda, or emerges as part of belonging to a group.
+Social pressure to believe can be activated via propaganda, or emerges from group membership.

 |